 How To Donate An Artifact

-Due to Sloan Museum's renovation project, the staff time needed for acquiring and processing donation offers is limited.
-Therefore we are unable to acquire new donations at this time.
-Potential donations to the museum are considered by the Collections Committee, which decides what is accepted into the collection.
-Though the process will be delayed, you can send in a Donation Proposal Form, which will be kept on file until the committee resumes its regular meeting schedule.
+Potential donations to the museum are considered by the Collections Committee, which decides what is accepted into the Sloan Museum collection.
+Please send in a Donation Proposal Form, which will be kept on file until the committee resumes its regular meeting schedule.
 Please keep in mind that items received without prior approval of the Collections Committee will be returned to the sender.

 What kinds of things can I donate to Sloan Museum?

 The museum’s Collection focuses on material made in, used in, or related to Genesee County or Mid-Michigan.
 The Collections are used to educate the public through exhibitions, lectures, and special events.
 Artifacts are also used for research purposes.